 A piece of artwork … for the floor?
 That’s what the right area rug for your home could become.
 They’re big, beautiful, come in lots of different colors and patterns, and can be as bold or as subtle as you’d prefer.
 And it could be the pièce de résistance that ties your room design together.

 But unlike artwork, it’s not going to be simply gazed upon — rather, it’s going to be stepped on.
-So if it’s in a popular area of the house, you’ll want it to be able to withstand the daily family foot traffic (kids, dogs and all).
+So if it’s in a popular area of the house, you’ll want it to be able to withstand the daily family foot traffic (kids, dogs and all alike).

 It’s no wonder then that shopping for one comes with its fair share of considerations and can even be a bit daunting.
-So here are some things you’ll want to do (and some you’ll want to avoid) to make sure what you purchase will be just the right area rug for your living space.
+So here are some things you’ll want to do (and some you’ll want to avoid) to make sure the area rug you purchase will be just right for your living space.

 The first rule of thumb before shopping for any large piece of home furnishings: Measure, measure, measure.
 An area rug is intended to cover a large space in your home, like a living room or a bedroom.
-Here’s how to (and how not to) determine the right-sized rug, as if it were made just for you:
+Here’s how to determine the right-sized rug, as if it were made just for you:

 Don’t: Select a rug that is too small for the space.
 An area rug should accentuate the space, make it feel even bigger, and help tie the area together.
 A rug that is too small will make the room feel fragmented; you want to draw the eye to it for its beauty, not because it looks like it doesn’t belong.

 Do: Shop for an area rug that’s expansive and covers a majority of the space.
-There should be roughly 10 to 20 inches of bare floor space from the edges of the rug to the walls of the room1.
+There should be roughly 10 to 20 inches of bare floor space from the edges of the rug to the walls of the room. ] When in doubt or choosing between two different sizes, it’s best to go with the larger size.
 You’ll also want to make sure the rug is centered in the room.
-When in doubt or choosing between two different sizes, it’s best to go with the larger size.